 How to Check In With Arik Air

-With the booking ticket in your hand, you only have to wait for the due traveling date to check in.
-Online check in can be done 24 hours to the departure time.
+With the booking ticket in your hand, you only have to wait for the due travelling date to check in.
+Online check-in can be done 24 hours before the departure time.

 You will have to go to the check-in page of Arik Air, enter your booking code which will direct you to the page where you will check in and select a seat.